mchalupa/dg/doc/PTA.md

 Option                | Values      | Description
 ----------------------|-------------|-------------
-`-pta`                | fi, fs, inv  | Type of analysis - flow-insensitive, flow-sensitive,                                     flow-sensitive with tracking invalidated memory
+`-pta`                | fi, fs, inv, svf | Type of analysis - flow-insensitive, flow-sensitive,                                     flow-sensitive with tracking invalidated memory, and SVF (if available)
 `-pta-field-sensitive` | BYTES       | Set field sensitivity: how many bytes to track on each object `-callgraph`          |             | Dump also call graph `-callgraph-only`     |             | Dump only call graph